sega pattern,

 Health Monitoring: The actuator exposes a /health endpoint that provides information about the health status of your application.

-It can indicate whether your application is up and running, any potential issues, and detailed health checks for different components,
+It can indicate whether your application is up and running, any potential issues, and detailed health checks for different components, such as the database, cache, and message brokers.

 Metrics Collection: The actuator collects various metrics about your application's performance and resource utilization.

-It exposes endpoints like /metrics and /prometheus to retrieve information about HTTP request counts, memory usage,
+It exposes endpoints like /metrics and /prometheus to retrieve information about HTTP request counts, memory usage, thread pool statistics, database connection pool usage, and more.
+These metrics can be integrated with monitoring systems like Prometheus, Graphite, or Micrometer.

 Auditing and Tracing: Actuator allows you to track and monitor the activities happening within your application.